epomatti/servicebus-postman-collection/README.md

 ## Setup

+Postman will need an App Registration to authenticate and send messages to Service Bus using access tokens.

 Steps to setup the Postman client:

 1. Create an App Registration on Azure AD with a client secret + Service Principal